-Located in Loop, River North, Lakeview, and Arlington Heights, Clarity Clinic Chicago pairs individuals with experienced therapists who work with a variety of mental and behavioral health disorders to find a path through these challenges.
+Located in Loop, River North, Lakeview, Evanston, and Arlington Heights, Clarity Clinic Chicago pairs individuals with experienced therapists who work with a variety of mental and behavioral health disorders to find a path through these challenges.
 Our exceptionally trained clinical staff specializes in the assessment and treatment of a myriad of issues, life challenges, and orientations.
 Together, we strive to provide any individual who walks through our doors with a safe and compassionate environment geared towards healing and improvement.
 Our mission is to customize individual treatment plan to meet the specific and diverse needs of each client seeking adult psychotherapy.

 The therapists at Clarity Clinic are experienced in successfully utilizing research-based treatment interventions to serve the diverse needs of our clients.